Prospect Capital (PSEC) Set to Announce Quarterly Earnings on Tuesday

-Prospect Capital (NASDAQ:PSEC – Get Rating) will post its quarterly earnings results after the market closes on Tuesday, May 9th.
-Analysts expect Prospect Capital to post earnings of $0.24 per share for the quarter.
+Prospect Capital (NASDAQ:PSEC – Get Rating) is scheduled to be announcing its earnings results after the market closes on Tuesday, May 9th.
+Analysts expect the company to announce earnings of $0.24 per share for the quarter.

-Prospect Capital (NASDAQ:PSEC – Get Rating) last posted its quarterly earnings results on Wednesday, February 8th.
-The financial services provider reported $0.27 earnings per share for the quarter, topping analysts’ consensus estimates of $0.26 by $0.01.
-The business had revenue of $212.92 million during the quarter, compared to the consensus estimate of $226.22 million.
-Prospect Capital had a net margin of 11.45% and a return on equity of 10.35%.
+Prospect Capital (NASDAQ:PSEC – Get Rating) last announced its quarterly earnings data on Wednesday, February 8th.
+The financial services provider reported $0.27 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.26 by $0.01.
+Prospect Capital had a return on equity of 10.35% and a net margin of 11.45%.
+The business had revenue of $212.92 million during the quarter, compared to analyst estimates of $226.22 million.
 On average, analysts expect Prospect Capital to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 Prospect Capital Announces Dividend